What Are the Best Strategies for Managing Gastrointestinal Issues in Older Adults?

 Staying hydrated is vital for maintaining proper digestive function.
 Drinking an adequate amount of water throughout the day can help soften stools, prevent constipation, and support overall gastrointestinal health.
 Aim to drink at least 8 cups of water daily, or more if suggested by your healthcare provider.

-Also See: How Can Aging Individuals Manage Changes in Their Chronic Conditions Over Time?
+Also See: How Can Aging Individuals Manage The Financial Aspects Of Chronic Disease Treatment And Care?

 Avoiding trigger foods